| Introduction I. Activities of the Special Rapporteur II. The situation on the basic freedoms

 the judiciary, prison officials and civil society, and to

+report to the Commission at its sixty-first session.
 The report is based on the findings of the

 Special Rapporteur’s missions to Poland, Lithuania and Latvia,